 An efficient and effective transit system that is accepted by the population is incredibly important.
 If you have one, make sure to implement incentives or requirements for transit-oriented development.

 If you have a clunky old bus system that doesn't even go where people want to go, try to promote carpooling, vanpooling, newer and smaller buses, shared bicycles and electric scooters, car sharing, bicycle sharing, and demand-based transportation.

 Practice electrical and every other kind of energy conservation as a neighborhood or community.
-If you're a municipal government and you own a fossil fuel-burning power plant, you're in a particularly strong position to reduce your carbon footprint if you can figure out how to move to green technologies, such as wind and solar, to reduce your power plant's output.
+If you're a municipal government and you own a fossil fuel-burning power plant, you're in a particularly strong position to reduce your carbon footprint if you can figure out how to move to green technologies, such as wind and solar, to reduce reliance on your old power plant.

 Your citizens are receptive to ideas about private energy reduction, since energy is becoming more expensive.
 So educate them without being preachy, but make sure that all sectors of your community are pulling together.
 Your city manager can't be looking to sell more electricity to balance the budget, if the municipal sustainability committee is saying reduce greenhouse gases.

 4. Encourage, where possible, the use of non-fossil fuels, which include hydroelectric (harnessing the power of large quantities of water to make electricity), geothermal energy, wind power, solar power, biomass (burning wood, corn shucks, or what have you as fuel), active bicycle or walking transportation, and nuclear power.
 Nuclear presents problems of its own, such as why you would want to rely on a power generation process that produces a dangerous waste product that you can't yet figure out how to dispose of.
 And biomass often creates pollution problems unless you install a sophisticated industrial scrubber.
 So perhaps it's best to concentrate on the first four.